annacnelson/annacnelson.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: she/her <br> Phillip Griffiths Assistant Research Professor
+subtitle: she/her <br> Assistant Professor of Mathematics <br> Department of Mathematics & Statistics <br> University of New Mexico
 profile:
   align: right
   image: newheadshot.jpg